mpolden/jarvis2/README.md

 For development it's recommended to use [virtualenv](http://www.virtualenv.org).

-Development dependencies require [Node.js](http://nodejs.org) and can be installed with `npm install`.
-These are *not* required to run the app.

 Configuration
 -------------
 All configuration of widgets is done in a single Python source file.
 The